 - Peach – Polytunnels protect them from frost and birds that like their fruits.

-- Apricot – They need some extra heating.
+- Apricots – They need some extra heating.

 - Citrus (Lemon, Orange, Lime, Grapefruit) – Polytunnels retain the ideal temperature for them to thrive in the winter months.